SSN vs ITIN: The Differences Explained | Which Do You Need

-For newcomers in the U.S. it is crucial to possess a form of national I.D. number in order to work, file taxes, obtain Social Security, apply for bank accounts and healthcare and more.
-We cover the two forms of national ID in the U.S. — Social Security numbers (SSNs) and Individual Taxpayer Identification Number (ITIN) — and discuss how to choose which may be right for your situation.
+Newcomers to the United Statesmust possess a form of national I.D. number in order to work, file taxes, obtain Social Security, apply for bank accounts, healthcare and more.
+In this article, we explain the two primary forms of national ID in the U.S. — Social Security numbers (SSNs) and Individual Taxpayer Identification Number (ITIN) — and discuss how to choose which may be right for your situation.